arriven/db1000n/docs/advanced-docs/configuration.md

   -prometheus_on
       Start metrics exporting via HTTP and pushing to gateways (specified via <prometheus_gateways>) (default true) -proxy string
-      system proxy to set by default (can be a comma-separated list or a template) -refresh-interval duration
+      system proxy (SYSTEM_PROXY environment variable) to set by default (can be a comma-separated list or a template) -proxy-path string
+      an url returning a list of proxies; SYSTEM_PROXY_PATH environment variable is set by default.
+Overrides `-proxy` flag -refresh-interval duration
       refresh timeout for updating the config (default 1m0s) -restart-on-update